On this page

 What's not on the list

-Each tool below is shipping in production engineering teams as of early 2026.
+Each tool below is shipping in production engineering teams as of mid-2026.
 The ranking reflects performance on complex multi-file work, not features-per-dollar or raw usage numbers.
-A tool ranked tenth may still be the right choice for your team if it fits your editor, your model preferences, or your governance requirements better.
+A tool ranked lower may still be the right choice for your team if it fits your editor, your model preferences, or your governance requirements better.

 CLI